mjbernier/Portfolio/SQL/readme.md

 # SQL Programming

 This project contains a sample of my work in SQL programming.
-While currently small, I will be adding to it over time.
+While currently small, I intend to add more code over time.

 Language: Microsoft T-SQL (Transaction SQL)